-Creating Replicas
+Creating replicas

-With both split mirror and snapshot replication techniques, the basic idea is the same: to produce copies or images of the volumes containing the specified data objects.
-These copies are created in other logical volumes on the same array, which can then be presented to a host system.
+With both split mirror and snapshot replication techniques, the basic idea is the same: to produce copies or images of the storage volumes (source volumes) containing the specified data objects.
+These copies are created in other storage volumes (target volumes) on the same array, which can then be presented to a host system.

-In all cases, only complete logical volumes on the array can be replicated.
-Even if the data selected for replication only take up a small part of a logical volume, the full logical volume is replicated.
+In all cases, only complete source volumes on the array can be replicated.
+Even if the data selected for replication only take up a small part of a source volume, the full source volume is replicated.